bcgov/platform-developer-docs/src/docs/automation-and-resiliency/argo-cd-image-updater.md

 ## Update strategies
 Update strategies determine how Argo CD will look for new versions of an image.
-* `semver` - Use semantic versioning constraints
+* `semver` - (Default) Update to semantic versions
-* `newest-build` - Use the most recent image
+* `newest-build` - Update to the most recently built image
-* `digest` - Use the most recent version of a given tag by using the SHA digest
+* `digest` - Use the most recent pushed version of a given tag, such as "latest"
-* `alphabetical` - Sort tags alphabetically and use the "highest" one
+* `alphabetical` - Update according to lexical sort

 See the [Argo CD documentation](https://argocd-image-updater.readthedocs.io/en/stable/basics/update-strategies/) for more information.